Large degree primitive points on curves: Contracting divisors and imprimitive functions

 \begin{lemma} Let $X$ be a nice curve over a perfect field $K$ and $D$ a divisor on $X$ such that all points in the support of $D$ occur with multiplicity $1$ in $D$.
-Then $\Contr(D)$ is finite. \end{lemma} \begin{proof} By \cref{prop:contracting_iso_unique} we have that $\Contr(D)$ injects in to $\Contr(D_{\overline K})$, so we can assume that $K$ is algebraically closed.
+Then $\Contr(D)$ is finite. \end{lemma} \begin{proof} Since $K$ is perfect one has $K^{sep}=\overline K$.
+By \cref{prop:contracting_iso_unique} we have that $\Contr(D)$ injects in to $\Contr(D_{\overline K})$, so we can assume that $K$ is algebraically closed.
 Since $X$ cannot map to curves of higher genus than $g(X)$, one has

 For $g \geq 2$ we have that $X$ only admits finitely many morphisms to curves of genus $g$ by the de Franchis theorem, see \cite{Kani1986}[Thm 3] for an explicit bound on the number of such morphisms.
 So in this case $\Contr_{g}(D)$ is finite.